Patrick5455/carepay-etl-task/README.md

 - alternatively run the main.py file at the root of [carepay_etl directory]("./carepay_etl'):

 ### Tooling and  Justification
+- Python: I used python as the language for development because of it allows for quick Proof of Concept
+- Pandas: I used pandas both in the extraction and transformation layer because of its support to interact with various data engineering modules and tools.
+- BigQuery: I had plans to work with AWS initially but I found BigQuery python setup much faster plus it is alos a columnar data warehouse which fits into my choice of parquet files
+- Docker: It provides easily reproducible environment setup for another user of the codebase

 ### Choice of transformation of data_output